maxobaxo/js-zoo-db/README.md

 In Browser, type:
   * `Visit the app at http://localhost:4200`

+## Known Bugs
+  * Adding a new Animal with empty form fields will create an instance of the Animal class whose attributes' values are empty strings.

 ## Technologies Used
   Git, HTML, CSS, JavaScript, Angular, Angular-CLI, Node & NPM, Bower, Bootstrap